Cryptography & Secure Design

 String sessionId = Base64.getUrlEncoder().withoutPadding().encodeToString(token);

-// OTP
+// 6-digit OTP

-int otp = rng.nextInt(1_000_000); // 6-digit OTP
+int otp = rng.nextInt(1_000_000);

-Constant-Time Comparisons
+Constant-Time Comparisonsโ

-boolean vulnerable = userToken.equals(storedToken);
+boolean bad = userToken.equals(storedToken);

 boolean safe = MessageDigest.isEqual(